wangyx-byte/mcp-server/server/mcp_server_rtc/README.md

 ## Service Activation Link (Overall Product)

-You can visit the [Console Getting Started Guide](https://console.volcengine.com/rtc/aigc/run?from=mcp) to quickly experience a no-code real-time conversational AI Demo, learn how to activate necessary services and quickly integrate client and server to experience AI real-time interaction capabilities.
+You can visit [Quick Start](https://console.volcengine.com/rtc/aigc/run?from=mcp) to experience a no-code real-time conversational AI Demo, learn how to activate necessary services and quickly integrate client and server to experience AI real-time interaction capabilities.

 ## Authentication Method